 Against the characteristic “rationalism” of the Continent, we’ve always had humble empiricism and common sense.
 And so the hurricanes of the Enlightenment may rage and uproot the big minds of the Continent, while the average Anglo (with notable exceptions) could not care less.
 God, country, one’s land, the ways of one’s forefathers, who cares about the “Rights of Man?”

-Since time immemorial, even if not always consistently applied, our shield and aide in ages past has been the Common Law of England.
+Since time immemorial, even if not always consistently applied, our shield and aid in ages past has been the Common Law of England.
 Unless in the context of a crime you could NEVER simply seize the property of an Englishman.
 It’s not a new constitutional development, “Wow, we discovered property rights!”
-Wherever the Common Law was applied, at least since the 17th century, it has granted the individual with the ancient rights of property, fair trial, due process, and even free speech (hence various laws defining “sedition” as an implement to limit free speech).
+Wherever the Common Law was applied, at least since the 17th century, it has granted the individual the ancient rights of property, fair trial, due process, and even free speech (hence various laws defining “sedition” as an implement to limit free speech).

 England has had a more or less free press since at least the end of the 17th century, including cartoons lampooning the king on the receiving end of flatulence.